John Lloyd

 The only shows I count as 'mine' are the ones I was in at the beginning of.
 I like starting with a blank sheet and trying to create something where nothing was before.

-So I start by thinking, "What's not on telly that I'd like to see?"
-You're looking for an absence, a gap.
-Then, "What feeling should it have?"
-People think it's all about the format – the rounds, the team captains, the signature tune.
-But all great programmes are about tapping into some universal human need or emotion.
+All great programmes are about tapping into some universal human need or emotion.
 Blackadder is 'the boss is an arse'.
 Spitting Image is 'famous people are no better than us – they all go to the lavatory'.
 They're very simple things.
 You're looking for the feeling viewers will have, sitting at home on the sofa with a beer.

 With Not The Nine O'Clock News, I wanted to see a show which: a) was 20 years 'younger' than The Two Ronnies (where people were still wearing cravats); and b) had a sense of going to your favourite rock concert, with girls and music and a terrific sense of excitement and joy.